Putting together a strong Pokémon Go Ultra League team is worth investing in as part of the regular Go Battle League roster.

 Though you may be put off by Venusaur's multiple weaknesses, its ability to use the Charged move Sludge Bomb will allow you to easily take care of any troublesome Fairy-type Pokémon that you may encounter.
 It will also have an advantage over Ground, Rock and Water-type Pokémon thanks to its Grass-type moves, which means that a well placed Venusaur could be what ultimately wins you the match.

 Aside from its weaknesses, the other downside to Venusaur is that Frenzy Plant, Venusaur's best Grass-type move, is a Community Day exclusive.
-This means that Venusaur can only learn and use Frenzy Plant if Ivysaur is evolved into the third-stage evolution during a Bulbasaur themed Community Day.
-Thankfully, Petal Blizzard is a good alternative, but we still recommend using Petal Blizzard if you can.
+This means that Venusaur can only learn and use Frenzy Plant if Ivysaur is evolved into the third-stage evolution during a Bulbasaur themed Community Day, or if you use one of your rare Elite Charged TMs.
+Thankfully, Petal Blizzard is a good alternative, but we still recommend using Frenzy Plant if you can.

 Type: Fire / Flying